Step By Step Guide to Compile a Lean Canvas

 Now that we have a clear idea in mind of what a good Lean Canvas looks like, let’s see step by step how to compile a meaningful one, using the Uber passenger Lean Canvas as an example.

-Which problems are you willing to solve with your business idea?
 Your business idea is worth nothing if it’s not solving someone’s problems.
 So let’s start from here.
-In this section you should write a brief description of at least the top three problems you are going to solve with your business idea, the strongest frustrations or aspirations that your potential customers have.
+In this section, you should write a brief description of at least the top three problems you are going to solve with your business idea, the strongest frustrations or aspirations that your potential customers have.